danidee10/channels_postgres/README.md

 The Config object is exactly the same as the standard config object for Django's PostgreSQL database.
 See the django documentation for more information.

-`async_lib_config` is a dictionary of parameters to the underlying async postgres library (in this case `aiopg`) This setting can be used to control the database pool size, connection timeout etc. See the [aiopg documentation](https://aiopg.readthedocs.io/en/stable/core.html?highlight=pool#pool) for more information.
+`config` is a dictionary of parameters to the underlying async postgres library (in this case `aiopg`) This setting can be used to control the database pool size, connection timeout etc. See the [aiopg documentation](https://aiopg.readthedocs.io/en/stable/core.html?highlight=pool#pool) for more information.

-A typical use of `async_lib_config` would be to increase the `maxsize` of the connection pool.
+A typical use of `config` would be to increase the `maxsize` of the connection pool.
 The default of 10 might be too low for sites with a decent amount of traffic.

 The config parameters are described below: